thycotic/pba-docs/getting-started/secret-server-config/data-uploader-setup.md

 * If you are also using **Distributed Engine** you can specify a remote site and upload event data to PBA via Engines.
 This option is useful if you want to offload the work or if you prefer to allow an outbound firewall rule to the PBA servers from an Engine rather than from the server running Secret Server.

 **Local Log Directory**: Event logs are stored on a local drive or network drive before being uploaded to cloud storage.
-Secret server or your Distributed Engines (depending on whether you specify a local or remote site in the previous setting) must have write access to this local directory or network drive location.
+Secret Server or your Distributed Engines (depending on whether you specify a local or remote site in the previous setting) must have write access to this local directory or network drive location.

 * *IMPORTANT FOR CLUSTERED ENVIRONMENTS:* This setting is the same for all IIS nodes or engines on a given site.
 Therefore:
-  * If you enable background worker on multiple web nodes (see the [Background Worker](bkground-worker-clust-env.md) article) and specify `C:\\logs\\uba` then you will need to create this same directory on each of your web node servers and ensure each Secret Server installation (web node) can write to its respective local directory.
+  * If you enable background worker on multiple web nodes (see the [Background Worker](bkground-worker-clust-env.md) article) and specify `C:\logs\uba` then you will need to create this same directory on each of your web node servers and ensure each Secret Server installation (web node) can write to its respective local directory.
   * The same applies to a remote site with more than one distributed engine; each of the distributed engine’s host machines must have a directory by this name, or have access to the network share if used.

 **Challenge Enabled**: Enable Secret Server Access Challenges.
-See [Access Challenge](../access-challenge.md) for further information.
+See [Access Challenges](../access-challenges.md) for further information.

 **Encrypt (At Rest)**: Encrypt event logs at rest in cloud storage.
 This is enabled by default and the recommendation is to keep it enabled.
 Performance improvements from disabling it are negligible.

 **External PBA URL**: This is the URL of your Privileged Behavior Analytics cloud instance.
 It must be set manually and will change the PBA links in the Tools menu and Setup Home page to direct to your cloud instance in a new tab, instead of directing to this configuration page in Secret Server.

-Setting this to your PBA URL will also convert the **PBA Event Id** column on the **Access Challenge** page to clickable links (see [Access Challenge](../access-challenge.md) for further information).
+Setting this to your PBA URL will also convert the **PBA Event Id** column on the **Access Challenges** page to clickable links (see [Access Challenges](../access-challenges.md) for further information).

 **Upload Frequency—Event Logs**: The frequency that event logs are uploaded to PBA.
 The recommend interval is 5 minutes.
 The minimum interval is 2 minutes.